Animals in Cyprus

 We did write to the university concerned to ask for more information about them, such as whether one answers to the name of Gerald, but so far have not had a reply - will keep you posted.

-Our beautiful Dragonflys
+Our beautiful Dragonflies

-This year (2007) we had a bright red dragonfly in the garden who was so friendly and responsive that I had to quite change my mind about the communicatory skills of insects.
+In 2007 we had a bright red dragonfly in the garden who was so friendly and responsive that I had to quite change my mind about the communicatory skills of insects.

-He made a home by the pool and was happily sitting in the point of a cactus/succulent from early morning until near dusk every day.
+He or she made a home by the pool and was happily sitting in the point of a cactus/succulent from early morning until near dusk every day.
 I spoke to him (as one does) whenever I went to swim or water the garden and after about 2 weeks whilst taking a quick dip at lunchtime, I called to him and held up my hand.
 Luckily I had a witness, as probably no one would have believed that he flew over, landed on my finger, puffed his bottom up into the air and very obviously watched me closely through amazingly huge bulbous eyes.

-The next day I was wat5ering the spider plant in a hanging basket at dusk when he flew out from where he had obviously made his night time headquarters and punched me in the face!
+The next day I was watering the spider plant in a hanging basket at dusk when he flew out from where he had obviously made his night time headquarters and punched me in the face!
 I was duly chastised.

 Now you can move on to the Wildlife in Cyprus page